-For single households, share of potential years of work worked full-time was calculated as respondent years of full-time work divided by respondent potential years of full-time work.
-For married/partnered households, share of potential years of work worked full-time was calculated as the sum of respondent years of full-time work and spouse/partner years of full-time work divided by the sum of respondent potential years of full-time work and spouse/partner potential years of full-time work.
-For single households, extreme values for the share of potential years of work worked full-time were handled with three cases.
-Case 1: If the share of potential years of work worked full-time was calculated to be less than zero and the individual reported zero years of full-time work, the share of potential years of work worked full-time was set to zero.
-Case 2: If the share of potential years of work worked full-time was calculated to be less than zero and the individual reported positive years of full-time work, then the share of potential years of work worked full-time was set to one.
-Case 3: If the share of potential years of work worked full-time was calculated to be greater than one, then it was assumed the individual worked during their education, and the share of potential years of work worked full-time was set to one.
-For married/partnered households, extreme values for the share of potential years of work worked full-time were handled with four cases involving substitutions to the terms used in the calculation of share of potential years of work worked full-time for R and/or SP.
-Case 1: If the share of potential years of work worked full-time for the respondent or spouse/partner was calculated to be greater than one, the average of the number of years worked full-time and the number of potential years of work was substituted for both the number of years of full-time work and the number of potential years of full-time work for that household member.
-Case 2: If the share of potential years of work worked full-time for the respondent or spouse/partner was calculated to be less than zero and the number of years of full-time work for that individual was equal to zero, then zero was substituted for the number of potential years of full-time work for that household member.
-Case 3: If the share of potential years of work worked full-time for the respondent or spouse/partner was calculated to be less than zero and the number of years of full-time work for that individual was positive, then the number of years of full-time work was substituted for the number of potential years of full-time work for that household member.
-Case 4: If the number of potential years of full-time work was equal to zero (age was equal to the years of education) and the number of years of full-time work was positive, then the number of years of full-time work was substituted for the number of potential years of full-time work for that household member.
+For single households, the share of potential years of work worked full-time was calculated as respondent years of full-time work divided by respondent potential years of full-time work.
+For married/partnered households, the share of potential years of work worked full-time was calculated as the sum of respondent years of full-time work and spouse/partner years of full-time work divided by the sum of respondent potential years of full-time work and spouse/partner potential years of full-time work.
+For single households, extreme values for the share of potential years of work worked full-time were handled in one of three ways.
+Case 1: if the share of potential years of work worked full-time was calculated to be less than zero and the individual reported zero years of full-time work, the share of potential years of work worked full-time was set to 0.
+Case 2: if the share of potential years of work worked full-time was calculated to be less than zero and the individual reported positive years of full-time work, then the share of potential years of work worked full-time was set to 1.
+Case 3: if the share of potential years of work worked full-time was calculated to be greater than one, then it was assumed the individual worked while obtaining their education, and the share of potential years of work worked fulltime was set to 1.
+For married/partnered households, extreme values for the share of potential years of work worked full-time were handled in one of four ways involving substitutions to the terms used in the calculation of share of potential years of work worked full-time for the respondent and/or spouse/partner.
+Case 1: if the share of potential years of work worked fulltime for the respondent or spouse/partner was calculated to be greater than one, the average of the number of years worked full-time and the number of potential years of work was substituted for both the number of years of full-time work and the number of potential years of full-time work for that household member.
+Case 2: if the share of potential years of work worked full-time for the respondent or spouse/partner was calculated to be less than zero and the number of years of full-time work for that individual was equal to zero, then 0 was substituted for the number of potential years of full-time work for that household member.
+Case 3: if the share of potential years of work worked full-time for the respondent or spouse/partner was calculated to be less than zero and the number of years of full-time work for that individual was positive, then the number of years of full-time work was substituted for the number of potential years of full-time work for that household member.
+Case 4: if the number of potential years of full-time work was equal to zero (age was equal to the years of education) and the number of years of full-time work was positive, then the number of years of full-time work was substituted for the number of potential years of full-time work for that household member.